Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ### Bootstrapping Method

-It is a an iterative procedure in determining the rates of the curves at specific tenors, starting with the shortest one.
-Let's consider an overnight index
+It is a an iterative procedure in determining the rates of the curves or discount factors at specific tenors based on market data starting with the shortest one.
+Let's consider an overnight index to construct a OIS curve.
+Assuming perfect CSA between counterparties enable us to use the OIS rate as the proxy of a discount risk-free rate.

+**One-coupon Swaps**

+Over-night swaps of terms until 1 year often contain only one coupon at the maturity.
+So it is fairly straight-forward the extraction of the discount factor.
+In this cases